MicrosoftDocs/globalization/globalization/internationalization/input/mirroring.md

-This documentation is archived and is not being maintained.

 # Mirroring

-https://msdnstage.redmond.corp.microsoft.com/en-US/globalization/mt662335For right-to-left (RTL) languages, not only does the text alignment and text reading order go from right to left; UI elements should follow this natural direction of right to left.
+ For right-to-left (RTL) languages, not only does the text alignment and text reading order go from right to left; UI elements should follow this natural direction of right to left.
 By default, edit controls inserted into a right-to-left document should inherit right-to-left behavior.
 Control handles and pull-down buttons should be mirrored on right-to-left documents.

 In localized applications for right-to-left languages, menus and submenus are mirrored and appear on the right side of the application.
 The figure below shows the Outlook UI for Arabic, which is mostly a mirror of the LTR UI.
 For example, the menu starts from the right side of the screen instead of from the left.